-2.12.4 Late Payment of Rates
+Late Payment of Rates

-Council has determined that the application of penalty interest will be applied on the sixth business day from the gazette due date.
+Council has determined that the application of penalty interest will be applied on the sixth business day from the gazetted due date.
 The grace period was adopted by Council July 2014 and will remain in place unless revoked and this will be declared as part of the annual Declaration of Rates and Charges.

-Interest penalties will be in accordance with Section 172 (2) of the Local Government Act 1989, which allows interest to be imposed on unpaid rates at the rate fixed under Section 2 of the Penalty Interest Rates Act 1983.
+Interest penalties will be in accordance with Section 172 (2) of The Act, which allows interest to be imposed on unpaid rates at the rate fixed under Section 2 of the Penalty Interest Rates Act 1983.